gregvers/functionslab/1-Labs.md

 So let's [create and deploy your first function](3-First-Function.md).

-## Java Functions
+## Functions in other languages

 Fn provides an FDK (Function Development Kit) for each of the core supported programming languages.

+### Java
-But the Java FDK is the most advanced with support for Maven builds, automatic function argument type conversions, and comprehenive support for function testing with JUnit.
+The Java FDK is the most advanced with support for Maven builds, automatic function argument type conversions, and comprehensive support for function testing with JUnit.

-The [Introduction to Java Functions](4-Java-Functions.md) lab covers all these topics and more.
+The [Java Functions](4-Java-Functions.md) lab covers all these topics and more.

+### Python
+The Python FDK supports automatic function argument type conversions, and comprehensive support for function testing with pytest.
+The [Python Functions](4b-Python-Functions.md) lab covers all these topics and more.

 ## Troubleshooting